sankaire/Library-management-Zetech/README.md

-# Structured-programming-Zetech
+#Libaray-management-Zetech

-This is where I put what I am learning in the Structured programming class
+This is a console programme written in C for managing a library.